lfy79001/S3Eval/README.md

 # 🔥 Updates

 - [**2023-12-28**]: We update code and support almost any real tables, such as wikisql and wikitablequestions.
+The robustness of the code has been greatly improved.
+You can use your own table to generate any number of SQL, multi-step instructions, and COT data.

 - [**2023-11-08**]: We update code and support multilingual test.